-Proposals may be submitted on or before the deadline indicated by UNDP in the e-tendering system.
-Proposals must be submitted in the online e-tendering system in the following link: https://etendering.partneragencies.org using your username and password.
-If you have not registered in the system before, you can register now by logging in using:
+Proposals must be submitted on or before the deadline indicated by UNDP in the eTendering system.
+Bids must be submitted in the online e-Tendering system in the following link: https://etendering.partneragencies.org using your username and password.
+If you have not registered in the system before, you can register now by logging in using username: event.guest password: why2change and follow the registration steps as specified in the system user guide.

-Username: event.guest Password: why2change

-and follow the registration steps as specified in the system user guide.

-Your Proposal must be expressed in English language, and valid for a minimum period of Ninety (90) days.

-You are kindly requested to indicate whether your company intends to submit a Proposal by clicking on "Accept Invitation".
+Your Proposal must be expressed in the English and valid for a minimum period of 90 Days.You are kindly requested to indicate whether your company intends to submit a Proposal by clicking on "Accept Invitation".